AyraStelmaszewski/Linux-server/README.md

 # Process :
 # Set up a secured SSH without password

-1) In our case we'll run that server on a kali linux vm hosted with UTM.
+1) In our case we'll run that server on a Ubuntu Server vm hosted with UTM.
 2) We want to connect our hosts to the vm so we'll verify if SSH is enable, if not, start it up.
 ```bash
 sudo ssh service status OR (depend of Ubuntu version) sudo systemctl status ssh